EveWeb/Lente/README.md

 font-awesome-4.3.0
 owl.carousel

-I got all the images I used on freepik:
+I got all the images on freepik.com below are the links of the images.

 https://unsplash.com/photos/0fjGQmYCRW8